top of page

 Connection Groups in Cluster Research

-If we stop researching there, we overlook clues to extend our knowledge or better yet, our family tree.
+If we stop researching there, we will overlook clues that could extend our knowledge or, better yet, our family tree.

 Genealogy Cluster Research F.A.N.
 Club